Simple gifts can make a big difference

 Received recently:

+• A gift of $50 from Carolyn Oakley in memory of Lacy Reid Lloyd;

-• A gift of $1,320 from AKG North American Operations Inc. in memory of Jimmy Little;
+• A gift of $100 from Linda Van Fleet in memory of Leo Van Fleet;

-• A gift from Louis Dixon in honor of Helen and Bill Brown;
+• A gift from Trish Patterson in honor of friends and co-workers for the city of Burlington, the town of Elon and the city of Graham;

-• A gift from Phil and Linda McPherson in memory of Bill Thomas;
+• A gift from Peggy Privette in memory of Bill Privette, and in honor of Mary Lou Allison;

 _______________________________________________________